-The hard reality about breast cancer is that not everyone survives the fight.
-Kat passed away on January 1, 2018 leaving behind her husband and two beautiful young children.
-I last saw her a couple of months ago when she was in LA for yet another treatment for breast cancer related complications.
+The harsh reality of breast cancer is not everyone survives the fight.
+Kat passed away leaving behind her husband and two beautiful young children.
+I saw her a couple of months earlier when she was in LA for yet another treatment for breast cancer related complications.

 Which brings me to the point of this post.
-It’s so very hard to accept that death is a part of this disease.
-I’ve been almost paralyzed with the news, my sadness, and the unbearable thoughts this news is stirring up.
-I’ve spoken with friends from the retreat, and realized we are all feeling the same.
-Stuck in this scary place of disbelief, anger, sadness, and dare I say it, fear that it could be us next.
+It’s so hard to accept that death is part of this disease.
+I’m paralyzed with the news and unbearable thoughts this is stirring up.
+Stuck in this scary place of disbelief, anger, sadness… and dare I say it, fear that it could be me next.

-Even after surgically removing body parts, for some they radiate the crap out of their body, take a chemotherapy IV to the brink of death, then slowly nurse the body back to health again, there might be one stealth cancer cell remaining.
+Even after surgically removing body parts, radiation, taking a chemotherapy IV to the brink of death, and slowly nursing the body back to health again… there might be one stealth cancer cell remaining.
 And that’s all it takes.
 That is my risk of recurrence.
-You see if there are cells remaining and they decide to grow, this is called a secondary cancer.
+This is a secondary cancer.
 Secondary breast cancer occurs when breast cancer cells spread from the first (primary) cancer in the breast, to other parts of the body.
-This happens through the lymph nodes or the blood.
+This happens through lymph nodes or blood.
 And even better news (please note the sarcasm), secondary breast cancer can be treated, it can’t be cured.
 It grows in organs.
-We’re talking brain, lungs, liver etc… and it turns out your body needs these to survive, so you can’t surgically remove cancer from these places.
+We’re talking brain, lungs, liver etc… and it turns out your body needs these to survive.
+You can’t surgically remove cancer from these places.
 This is the problem.
 This was Kat’s problem.
 Her cancer recurred.

-It’s been almost 3 years since I was diagnosed with stage 2 breast cancer.
-I visit my fab team of doctors regularly, I diligently take the ‘wonder drug’ tamoxifen (even though it makes me bat-shit crazy), and I try to live every day to the fullest with no regrets.
-I’m told if I make it to the 5 year mark without a recurrence, that is a positive sign, and if I make it to the 10 year mark, even better.
-However I live every day on borrowed time.
+It’s been 5 years since I was diagnosed with stage 2 breast cancer.
+I visit my team of doctors regularly.
+I diligently take the ‘wonder drug’ tamoxifen (even though it makes me bat-shit crazy), and try to live large every day.
+My 5 year mark without a recurrence is a positive sign; if I make it to 10 years even better.
+However I live each day on borrowed time.
 I know this.
 Kat knew this.
-The doctors have no idea why cancer recurs in one person and not the next.
-It feels almost like the flip of a coin, and today I feel as though I won the coin toss and my dear friend Kat lost the coin toss.
-This is survivor’s guilt.
+Doctors cannot predict if/when cancer will recur.
+It feels like a coin toss.
+I feel as though I won the coin toss and Kat lost the coin toss.
+This is survivor guilt.

-So Kat, cheers to you my sweet… this dreadful disease brought us together, and the news of your passing has brought me to my knees.
-For me personally, the toughest thing to see is a mom leaving behind her precious family to pick up the pieces.
-I suppose at the back of my mind I’m thinking it could be me at any time if I lose that coin toss.
-It’s not fair, it’s just not fair.
-I will continue enjoying life, hug and kiss my gorgeous boys extra hard for a while, and cherish every moment I can with them, and think of you often.
+So beautiful Kat, cheers to you my sweet… this dreadful disease brought us together, and the news of your passing brought me to my knees.
+For me personally, the toughest part of survivor guilt is seeing a mom leave behind her precious family to pick up the pieces.
+I suppose at the back of my mind I’m thinking it could be me.
+It’s simply not fair.
+I continue to enjoy life, hug and kiss my boys extra hard, and cherish every moment I can.
+I think of you often.
 Rest in peace Kat.
-Your warmth, sparkling personality and zest for life will be sorely missed on this earth.
-I have so many precious, fun memories of you.
-You will be missed but never forgotten!!
+Your warmth, sparkling personality and zest for life is sorely missed on this earth.
+I hold dear our many precious, fun memories.
+You are missed but never forgotten!!

 Boarding for Breast Cancer (B4BC) is a 501(c)3 non-profit foundation that advocates early detection and a healthy, active, and sustainable lifestyle as the best means for breast cancer prevention.
 Founded in 1996, B4BC empowers young people to make positive choices that promote lifelong wellness through outreach, prevention, sustainability, and support programs.